 It's not just big cities that suffer from traffic jams.
 They can even happen in more rural areas like Russia's Caucausus region — albeit with some minor differences:

-This video has spread wildly since it was uploaded to YouTube Tuesday, drawing more than 1.5 million views in just four days.
-It was filmed in the Caucausus, according to Digital Journal, but little else is known about it — including the sheep's motivation.
+This video has spread wildly since it was uploaded to YouTube.
+It was filmed in the Caucausus, according to Digital Journal, but little else is known about it — including the animals' motivation.

 Australia's Nine Network News takes a crack at explaining the "sheep cyclone," though, coaxing this theory from a sheep breeder in New South Wales: "Sheep who've been hand-fed at some stage in their life think they're about to get fed whenever they see a vehicle.
 They will get used to chasing and circling moving vehicles.
 They have no appreciation of the danger involved."

 Also on MNN:

 - Sheep + LEDs + Art = Awesome